HINRICH SCHOLARSHIPRMIT University

-Based in Pakistan, Farjad Jafri has nearly 20 years of experience in the banking and finance industry.
-He has been the Executive Vice President Zonal Head at Habib Metro Bank for 10 years.
-The bank has an expanding nationwide network of over 400 branches in more than 138 cities across Pakistan.
-His main responsibility is ensuring development and execution of the bank's overall business strategy.
+Farjad has over 20 years’ experience in the banking and finance industry.
+He has worked for Habib Metro Bank for more than a decade and is currently the Executive Vice President Zonal Head.
+The bank has a nationwide network of over 400 branches in more than 138 cities across Pakistan and is continuing to expand.
+Farjad oversees the development and execution of the bank's overall business strategy.

-Previously, Farjad served in several leadership roles at Commercial and Corporate Banking, Faysal Bank and Atlas Bank.
-He began his career in Saudi Pak Leasing Company in 1999 as an Assistant Manager.
+Before joining Habib Metro, Farjad held several leadership roles in the corporate banking and finance sector, including Vice President at both Faysal Bank and Atlas Bank.
+He began his career as an Assistant Manager at Saudi Pak Leasing Company in 1999.